3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 [Default Parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters): With ES2015, we now have the option to set default values for any of our functions' parameters.

 In ES5, we had to use the 'or' expression in order to create a default.
-However, in ES6, you can set a default within your function's parens.

 ```js
 // ES5